 These areas include developing executives who can lead in volatile environments and supporting enterprise digital transformation.

-The 2019 “key issues” research from strategic consultancy and digital transformation firm, the Hackett Group, found that while some progress on improving key capabilities have been made these have largely been slow to come by and gaps remain.
+The 2019 “key issues” research from the Hackett Group, found that while some progress on improving key capabilities have been made these have largely been slow to come by and gaps remain.

 While some key development areas are targeted for improvement in 2019, others, like finding solutions to skills shortages, retaining key staff, and strategy execution, are not likely to receive the attention they need.

 Despite rising stakeholder expectations, progress may be hampered by the expectations of flat HR budgets and headcounts.

 To help resolve these shortfalls and achieve next-generation HR capability, many organisations are engaging in digital transformation, embracing the adoption of emerging technology.

 Yet only a third of HR organisations report that digital transformation has had a high impact on helping them attain enterprise objectives or significantly improved their service delivery models and performance, the research found.

 When it comes to digital transformation, HR must understand it is about people and talent as much, if not more so, than technology and ensure they take a far more central role in such programmes

 But this is expected to improve dramatically over the next two to three years, as the pace of digital technology adoption increases.
 HR is expecting to see the most substantial gains in areas that include modernising core ERP platforms (42 per cent adoption growth), robotic process automation (2.5x growth), data visualisation tools (59 per cent growth), and virtual digital assistants/chatbots (2.4x growth).